-Rachel Krueger, a native Texan, is the mother of three children, one of which has LD.
+Rachel Krueger, a native Texan, is the mother of three children, one of which has Learning Disabilities.
 She has been actively involved in the Learning Disability Community for many years.
-She has degrees in Hospitality Management and Business Management, as well as her Paralegal certificate.
-She is a member of LDA and has been on the PTA (Parent Teacher Association) for the past 14 years.
-Rachel was awarded the PTA Texas Life Membership Award for her years spent volunteering and has enjoyed being actively involved in her kid’s schools.
-She has training in IDEA, Autism Spectrum Disorders, and Occupational Therapy.
-She has worked with children who have bipolar issues, are on the Autism spectrum and Oppositional Defiance Disorders while working for a Pediatric Occupational Therapist.
+She has her degree in Business Management, as well as her Paralegal certificate.
+She is a member of Learning Disabilities Association of America and has been on the Parent Teacher Association for the past 15 years.
+Rachel has training in IDEA, Autism Spectrum Disorders, Cognitive Behavioral Therapy, and Pediatric Occupational Therapy.
+She has worked with children who have bipolar issues, are on the Autism spectrum and have Oppositional Defiance Disorders while working for a Pediatric Occupational Therapist.

 Rachel is passionate about educating parents about LD and how to have their child diagnosed at an earlier age.
 She is thankful for LDAA and is grateful to be part of such a wonderful organization.

 Edward Schultz, Ph.D. is an Associate Professor at the West College of Education at Midwestern State University in Witchita Falls, TX.
 He received his B.S. and Master’s Degree at Midwestern State University and his Ph.D. at the University of North Texas.
 In addition to teaching both undergraduate and graduate courses at MSU, he is also program coordinator for the Educational Diagnostician Program.
 He is the co-author of the C-SEP model.
 His areas of expertise include SLD identification, multi-tiered systems of support, and emotional and behavioral disorders (EBD).